ben-rogerson/twin.examples/cra-emotion/README.md

 #### External

-You can use many Tailwind plugins with twin, like [tailwindcss-typography](https://github.com/tailwindlabs/tailwindcss-typography) and [@tailwindcss/forms](https://github.com/tailwindlabs/tailwindcss-forms) but there’s no compatibility with plugins that use the `addVariant` functions (support coming soon).
+You can use many Tailwind plugins with twin, like [tailwindcss-typography](https://github.com/tailwindlabs/tailwindcss-typography) and [@tailwindcss/forms](https://github.com/tailwindlabs/tailwindcss-forms) but there’s no compatibility with plugins that use the `addVariant` functions.

 [See list of supported plugins →](https://twin-docs.netlify.app/plugin-support)